 While these negative aspects can leave you feeling overwhelmed, social media can also serve as a source of information for those in recovery.
 For starters, you can find information about staying sober, getting treatment, and attending AA meetings.
 In addition, many blogs provide tips on sober living, demonstrating a positive correlation between drinking and social media.

-Alcohol Recovery in Portland, OR
+Alcohol Recovery in Tacoma, WA

 At Bayview Recovery, we believe that social media can combat the stigma of substance abuse disorders and promote abstinence among teens.
 Let us help you overcome the adverse effects of drinking and social media and support your ongoing recovery efforts.
 Contact Bayview Recovery at 855.478.3650 to learn more about our alcohol addiction treatment programs and our 12-step program approach to recovery.